-David Chase’s gangster thriller/soap opera/satire/philosophical statement The Sopranos turns 20 this January.
-To commemorate the occasion — ground zero for so-called “prestige TV,” with an ending that people still fight about — I co-wrote a book about it with my good friend, Rolling Stone TV critic Alan Sepinwall, who used to share the TV beat with me at the Star-Ledger of New Jersey, the paper Tony Soprano picked up the end of his driveway.
-The book is called The Sopranos Sessions, and it’s available for pre-order now.
+David Chase’s gangster thriller/soap opera/satire/philosophical statement The Sopranos turns 20 today.
+To commemorate the occasion — ground zero for so-called “prestige TV,” with an ending that people still fight over — I co-wrote a book about it with my good friend, Rolling Stone TV critic Alan Sepinwall, who used to share the TV beat with me at the Star-Ledger of New Jersey, the paper Tony Soprano routinely picked up from the end of his driveway.
+The book is called The Sopranos Sessions, and it’s available now.

-When word got out that our book contained critical essays on all 86 episodes of the series, fans naturally started asking us for our top 10 lists.
+When word got out that our book contained critical essays on all 86 episodes of the series, fans naturally started asking us for our top-ten lists.
 Mine is below, and Alan published his here.
 Please share your picks in the comments, or tweet them to me at @mattzollerseitz.
-(Obviously, this article contains spoilers, so don’t read it if you’re not already conversant with the series.
-And when you’re gift shopping this holiday season, don’t forget to pick up a pair of socks.)
+(Obviously, this article contains spoilers, so don’t read it if you’re not already conversant with the series.)

 The Sopranos often had episodes that felt like little self-contained ensemble stage productions, in which the most important action was confined to a single location.
 To varying degrees, “Pine Barrens” (the woods), “Mrs. and Mrs. John Sacrimoni Request” (a wedding) and “Soprano Home Movies” (Bobby and Janet’s lake house) all fit the bill, but this gem from actor-writer Michael Imperioli and the late, great John Patterson might be the best of them all.
 It’s the one where Carmela’s dad Hugh insists that she invite her soon-to-be ex-husband to his birthday party.
 To Carmela’s surprise as well as Tony’s, they end up falling into old rhythms and spending the night together, setting then on the road to reconciling.
 The serene pacing of the party sequence recalls classics by Robert Altman and Hal Ashby, where the plotting meticulously built towards a predetermined outcome, but it all seemed to happen organically, even randomly, from one moment to the next, because the characters were so finely drawn and the performances so expertly modulated.
 The secondary plot in this episode is nearly as compelling: Cousin Tony B. (actor-director Steve Buscemi) takes his two sons to the party, and they’re so bowled-over by the Soprano family’s wealth that they make their father feel inadequate and foolish, emotions that lead to his relapse into criminality and, finally, his death.